 If you belong in the ranks of people who are trying to figure out how to stay asleep and sleep deeply during the night, this information is for your consideration.
 Be it menopause symptoms or simply failure to create a certain ambiance for a good night’s sleep, these facts, tips, suggestions may become handy for those who want a deep rest during their night’s sleep.

-Many of us have had or are currently experiencing hot flashes.
+Many women have had or are currently experiencing hot flashes.
 You need to know that hot flashes and night sweats are not only a sign of menopause.
 Women can go through them for many different reasons: hormonal disorders, neurologic conditions, hypoglycemia (low blood sugar), side effects from medications, infections and many more.

 What you need to know that sleep help is available through your medical doctors, good nutrition, and with the help of quality consumer products like cooling bed sheets.